duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/15-sac1/10-basics/10-basics-sensors.md

 - The camera - measures planar motion

-### Main Lesson

-Recommended: 30 minutes

-1. **Explain the definition of roll, pitch, and yaw.**
+**Explain the definition of roll, pitch, and yaw.**

 <figure>
     <figcaption>Roll, Pitch, and Yaw Diagram</figcaption>
     <img style='width:12em' src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/04/Flight_dynamics_with_text_ortho.svg/1200px-Flight_dynamics_with_text_ortho.svg.png"/>
 </figure>

-See also: **Optional Excercise: Have your students make paper airplanes to physically demonstrate roll, pitch, and yaw.

-Ask the students to identify which of the sensors measure each of them (IMU for roll and pitch, camera for yaw)
+With the help of this picture, teacher introduces the terms roll pitch and yaw, and then asks the students to identify which of the sensors measure each of them (IMU for roll and pitch, camera for yaw)

+Better: **Optional**: Have your students make paper airplanes to physically demonstrate roll, pitch, and yaw.

+### Main Lesson

+Recommended: 25 minutes

+The main lesson is evolved around introducing 3 questions, possibly let students discuss their solutions, and then providing solutions to questions.

-2. **Explain how computers interpret sensors' output.**
+Question 1. **How computers interpret sensors' output.**

-Bad: Problem: Refer to the [signals lesson](https://docs.duckietown.org/daffy/downloads/duckiesky_high_school/docs-duckiesky_high_school/branch/daffy-develop/doc-duckiesky_high_school/out/electronics_circuitry_signals.html) that computers can only understand a finite set of numbers, so we need to convert sensors' output to a finite set of numbers.
+Q: Refer to the [signals lesson](https://docs.duckietown.org/daffy/downloads/duckiesky_high_school/docs-duckiesky_high_school/branch/daffy-develop/doc-duckiesky_high_school/out/electronics_circuitry_signals.html) that computers can only understand a finite set of numbers, so we need to convert sensors' output to a finite set of numbers.

+Pause for discussion if necessary

-Better: Solution: Analog-to-Digital Converter (ADC)!
+A: Analog-to-Digital Converter (ADC)!

 <div class='requirements' markdown="1">